 Additionally, you can move the image in the Image Window with the scroll bars or by holding down the space bar, then holding down the left mouse button while moving the mouse.
-The mouse's scroll wheel can move the image up and down, and holding Ctrl (⌘ in Macintosh) – while using the scroll wheel will move the image left and right.
-Holding Alt (Option in Macintosh) will scale the image.
+The mouse's scroll wheel can move the image up and down, and holding Ctrl on Windows, ⌘ on Mac – while using the scroll wheel will move the image left and right.
+Holding Alt on Windows, Option on Mac will scale the image.
 Right-click on the scroll bar to activate the quick navigation menu.

 You can also change the image scale by entering a new coefficient into the scale field.
 The fall-down menu shows some frequently used coefficients.

 You can use hot-keys to change the image scale + and Ctrl++ (⌘++ in Mac) to increase the image scale and - and Ctrl+- (⌘+- in Mac) to reduce the scale.